 “A charming, hilarious, feel-good story about the kind of bonds & rivalries only sisters can share.
 Also, a great present for your sister for the holidays!!”

-KJ Dell’Antonia is a writer and a regular contributor to the New York Times, where she covered the personal and policy aspects of family for many years.
+KJ Dell’Antonia is a novelist and former journalist and editor at to the New York Times, where she covered the personal and policy aspects of family for many years.
 She grew up in Texas and Kansas and attended Kansas State University, then spent her twenties locked in a struggle to marry her upbringing with the mysterious ways of Manhattan and East Coast culture and reconcile career choices that included practicing law at Cravath, Swaine and Moore and the New York County District Attorney's office with her childhood desire to be Anne of Green Gables, only with more publishing success.
 During the first internet boom, she became the worst Vice President of Business Development ever at an otherwise successful start-up.